dosco/graphjin/docs/website/docs/deploy.md

 ## Google Cloud Run (Fully Managed)

 Cloud Run is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.
-Your Super Graph app comes with a `cloudbuild.yaml` file so it's really easy to use Google Cloud Build to build and deploy your Super Graph app to Google Cloud Run.
+Your GraphJin app comes with a `cloudbuild.yaml` file so it's really easy to use Google Cloud Build to build and deploy your GraphJin app to Google Cloud Run.

 :::note
 Remember to give Cloud Build permission to deploy to Cloud Run first this can be done in the Cloud Build settings screen.
 Also the service account you use with Cloud Run must have the IAM permissions to connect to CloudSQL. https://cloud.google.com/sql/docs/postgres/connect-run